-It may be hard for you to think of your 3-year-old child leaving home to go to a Preschool Program for Children with Disabilities (PPCD).
+It may be hard for you to think of your 3-year-old child leaving home to go to Early Childhood Special Education(ECSE).
 This may be a good time to reach out to your support network and friends.
 Talking to someone who has gone through the same process can help you learn ways to help yourself and your child through this transition.
 Sometimes it helps just to talk about it with a good listener.

 Also see Tips for Planning Smooth Transitions.